Understanding Your Bill

 The following will appear as charges on your invoice:

-TUITION for undergraduate full-time students is charged a flat rate per semester.
-This flat rate entitles them to register for 12-15 credits per semester.
-Students registering for more than 15 credits per semester will be charged the flat rate and then a per credit rate called ‘overload” for each credit above 15 credits.
+Tuition for undergraduate full-time students is charged a flat rate per semester.
+This flat rate entitles them to register for 12-16 credits per semester.
+Students registering for more than 16 credits per semester will be charged the flat rate and then a per credit rate called ‘overload” for each credit above 16 credits.
 Special instructional (lab) fees may apply to certain courses.

-ROOM & BOARD Charges for campus housing and meals are per semester.
+Room and Board: Charges for campus housing and meals are per semester.
 For changes to housing contact Residence Life at 212-774-0740 and confirm any changes with the Center for Student Services.
 All students residing on campus are required to have a meal plan.
 Contact Residence Life with questions about the plan.
-For food related questions regarding your meal plan, please contact Food Services at 212-517-0554.
+For food-related questions regarding your meal plan, please contact Food Services at 212-517-0554.

 Once the anticipated funds are received, your invoice will no longer list them as ‘Pending Aid’.
 These amounts will appear as ‘financial aid transmitted’.
 If the credits result in an overpayment refunds will be issued automatically.